-Colorado State University Orchestras allow all students, both major and non-major, to participate in a wide variety of ensembles and experiences while performing in a well respected organization.
+Colorado State University Orchestras are open to music majors and minors, as well as to non-music majors, creating the opportunity to participate in various ensembles and experiences while performing in a well-respected organization.

 What a fine concert last night!
 We loved the Beethoven, of course, but we hadn't heard the Sibelius [Symphony No. 2, Op.
 43, D Major] in a long time and were blown away.
 You have another fine group of players this year and we're looking forward to more. ~ David Lindstrom, patron